 General Support: This Consists of the Board of Education, Central Administration, Finance, Personnel, Maintenance, Utilities, Central Printing, Central Data Processing, Fire and Liability Insurance, Employee Benefits, and BOCES Administrative costs.
-This area has increased 5.6% due to a combination of BOCES fees and services; maintenance and plant; and employee benefits that were lower in the prior year.
+This area has decreased 34% from the reduction in employee benefits related to OPEB.

-Instruction and Transportation: The instructional area had a decrease of 2.4%.
+Instruction and Transportation: The instructional area had a decrease of 16.5%.
 This covers contractual agreements for salaries and employee benefits, as well as the purchase of supplies and materials.
-Transportation expenses increased 41.6% because of the net of increases to the transportation contract needs resuming normal operations and rising prices for gasoline and diesel fuel, and the increased bus repairs.
+The decrease is attributable to the reduction in employee benefits related to OPEB.
+Transportation expenses increased 3.1% because of the net of increases to the transportation contract and rising prices for gasoline and diesel fuel, and increased bus repairs.

-Debt Service Expenses: This area decreased \$47,586 or (6.0%) because the District's scheduled Serial Bond interest payments are decreasing as the bonds are paid down.
+Debt Service Expenses: This area decreased \$85,099 or (11.5%) because the District's scheduled Serial Bond interest payments are decreasing as the bonds are paid down.

-School Lunch Program: This area increased \$27,945 or 2.8% due to the net of increases in food purchases, salaries, materials and supplies (mainly due to COVID-19), offset by the reduction of contractual expenditures and benefits.
+School Lunch Program: This area increased \$301,956 or 28.9% due to the net of increases in food purchases, salaries, materials and supplies offset by the reduction of contractual expenditures and benefits.